Beach Work & Finishers – How to End Your Workout

 But, there’s nothing wrong with including some arm isolation exercises if you want to improve them.
 That is, as long as you’re working hard at push-ups, chin-ups, inverted rows, and other pressing and pulling compound exercises.

-After you complete your main Beautiful Badass Workout, feel free to include 10 minutes (you can do less, but not more) of the optional beach work.
+After you complete your main workout, feel free to include 10 minutes (you can do less, but not more) of the optional beach work.

 A great way to get the most “bang for your buck” is to use supersets and circuits.
 For example, let’s say you want to add in direct arm and calf work.
 Here’s a sample circuit: